 Super Smash Bros. for Nintendo 3DS, known as Dairantou Smash Brothers for Nintendo 3DS (大乱闘スマッシュブラザーズ for Nintendo 3DS) in Japan, is the fourth in a series of fighting games featuring Nintendo characters.
 It's the first time the series is available on a handheld system.
 It was released alongside a Wii U version.
 Sonic the Hedgehog returns as a veteran character in this update, and is joined by newcomer third-party guests Mega Man, Pac-Man, Ryu, Cloud Strife, and Bayonetta.
-This game also supports amiibo, including the Sonic amiibo.
+This game also supports amiibo, including the Sonic and Bayonetta amiibo.

 Inclusion of Sonic the Hedgehog